• Skip to primary navigation

 Symptoms: appear quickly, within hours or days of taking the medicine, and may include symptoms like red spots, hives, or widespread skin redness itchy welts that can vary in size from small spots to large blotches and can be triggered by various factors including certain foods and medications.

 What is it?
-Fungal infections is part of a family of fungal infections that also includes athlete’s foot (tinea pedis), jock itch (tinea cruris), and ringworm of the scalp (tinea capitis).
+Fungal infection is part of a family of fungal infections that also includes athlete’s foot (tinea pedis), jock itch (tinea cruris), and ringworm of the scalp (tinea capitis).

 Causes: spread through direct contact with infected individuals or animals